Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-where $\epsilon$ denotes the quantization noise, and $\mathbb{E}(\epsilon) =0$. \end{itemize} Given that the second step is nondifferentiable, the gradient of this step is set as one to backpropagate gradients through this operation, that is, binary layer $\mathcal{B}$.
+and $\epsilon$ stands for the quantization noise with zero mean. \end{enumerate} Considering the nondifferentiable nature of the second step, its gradient is designated as one.
+This facilitates backpropagation through the operation, specifically through the binary layer, denoted as $\mathcal{B}$.